Medical Laboratory Technician

 3. Limited space availability in the courses needed.

 Students can be readmitted to the MLT program one time only.
-Graduation requirements must be met within three (2) years of initial MLT program entry (transferred courses included) to avoid having to repeat all major required courses.
+Graduation requirements must be met within two (2) years of initial MLT program entry (transferred courses included) to avoid having to repeat all major required courses.

 Transfer Students

 Students transferring into the MLT or MLA program must meet all WSCC and MLT or MLA Program requirements for admission.
 Only those equivalent general education and MLT or MLA courses taken at other accredited institutions and passed with a “C” or better will be applied toward completion of the program.
 Students attempting to transfer credit hours must be eligible to return to the previous Medical Laboratory Technician or Medical Laboratory Assistant Program in good standing.
 Students will be required to provide a letter of good standing from the transferring institution.
 Students who apply for transfer will be required to prove competency in all previous coursework to avoid retaking MLT or MLA classes that have been successfully completed previously.
 All students transferring into the program must prove competency in all previous coursework as prescribed by the program.
 If a student cannot prove competency, the request for admission will be denied and the student must apply to the program, and if accepted, must repeat all previous courses.
 Completion of 25 percent of total required hours for the A.A.S.
 Degree in MLT must be taken at the institution conferring degree.
+Transfer students are only admitted in Fall semester.

 Career Path